qst0/fortunes/README.md

 You will soon embark on a business venture.
 Pick a path with heart.
 No one can walk backwards into the future.
-Happiness is not pleasure, it's victory.
+F is not pleasure, it's victory.
 A calm sea does not make a skilled sailor.
 Book lovers never go to bed alone.
 It takes courage to grow up and turn out to be who you really are.